pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_auth_login.md

 ### Options

 ```
+      --enterprise   Login for the active enterprise context
   -h, --help         help for login
-  -o, --one-time-password   If set, authenticate with a Dash-provided One-Time Password, rather than via GitHub
+  -t, --id-token     If set, read an ID token on stdin to authenticate the user
+  -b, --no-browser   If set, don't try to open a web browser
 ```

 ### Options inherited from parent commands